Here’s a look at World War II, which lasted from 1939 to 1945.

 June 22, 1941 - Germany invades the Soviet Union.

-December 7, 1941 - Japan attacks Pearl Harbor, destroying more than half of the fleet of aircraft, and damaging all eight battleships.
-Japan also attacks Clark and Iba airfields in the Philippines destroying over half of the U.S. Army's aircraft there.
+December 7, 1941 - Japan attacks the US Navy base at Pearl Harbor in Hawaii, destroying more than half of the fleet of aircraft, and damaging all eight battleships.
+Japan also attacks Clark and Iba airfields in the Philippines destroying over half of the US Army’s aircraft there.

-December 8, 1941 - President Franklin D. Roosevelt delivers the "a date which will live in infamy" speech to Congress, and the U.S declares war on Japan.
-Japan invades Hong Kong, Guam, the Wake Islands, Singapore, and British Malaya.
+December 8, 1941 - The US declares war on Japan.
+Japan invades Hong Kong, Guam, the Wake Islands, Singapore and British Malaya.

 December 11, 1941 - Germany and Italy declare war on the United States.